dixitm20/myworkspace/README.md

 4) We then perform left outer join of both the dataframes of street and outcome and calculate the lastOutcome column value based on the logic mentioned in the assignment document.

-5) The final dataframe created in step 4 is then used to upload the data to the elastic search.
-We also store a copy of this final dataset into outdir: /assignment/data/outdir into a csv file.
+5) The final dataframe created in step 4 is then used to upload the data to the elastic search to an index named: crimedetails.
+	We also store a copy of this final dataset into outdir: /assignment/data/outdir/out-dataset-for-elasticSearch-upload.csv into a csv file.

+6) The process is completely restartable.
+You can run the code multiple times from start to finish without needing to do any cleanup.
+	The only side effect of the multiple runs is that the process will try to load the data into the same index in elastic search multiple times and this can take quite a bit of time.